Tis the season for entertaining! Regardless of the size of your soirée, a stylish bar cart is a practical and fun element for every party.

 A bar cart is a fun and natural conversation starter.
 Guests will automatically be drawn to it, especially when it is decked out for the party!
 Here are tips and items you need to pull together a bar cart in a flash:

 Invest in a bar cart: I got this one at Target and it’s the perfect size.
 I love the wheels that let me roll it from one room to the next.
 If you don’t have a bar cart, a small table is totally fine!
-Here is a link to the bar cart, only $119.99: Metal, Wood, and Leather Bar Cart – Gold – Threshold™ via Target.
+Here is a link to the bar cart: Metal, Wood, and Leather Bar Cart – Gold – Threshold™ via Target.
 Although, I really love this one too: Sinclair 2-Tier Bar Cart (comes in three metal tones and sold at different price points).

 Add some texture: Things like table cloths, table runners, large napkins and guest towels add color.
 For this bar cart, I used a red plaid tablecloth and folded it lengthwise to create a runner.
 A guest towel with a quote adds humor.

 Include fresh flowers: I made a simple bouquet with store-bought flowers from Trader Joe’s (click HERE for my tips on making Christmas floral arrangements).

 Layer on the stemware: Depending on what you are serving, basic water goblets are a smart choice.
 They are versatile enough for every cocktail.
 However, if you are only serving wine (red and white) then stick to wine glasses.